bokulich-lab/rigi-workshop/README.md

 This analysis notebook builds on top of the [MOSHPIT tutorial](https://moshpit.readthedocs.io).

-The Google Colab setup script was adapted from the [**Advanced Block Course: Computational Biology**](https://github.com/bokulich-lab/advanced-comp-bio-tutorial.git).
+The setup script to deploy MOSHPIT on Google Colab has been adapted from the [**Advanced Block Course: Computational Biology**](https://github.com/bokulich-lab/advanced-comp-bio-tutorial.git); all source code is licensed under the Apache License 2.0.

+## Disclaimer

+This workshop uses [Google Colab](https://colab.research.google.com/) for ease of use in a workshop setting.
+However, the computational environment and resource restrictions are not well suited for analysis of metagenome data in a real experimental setting, including analysis of raw DNA sequencing data.
+To use MOSHPIT to analyze real data, refer to the tutorial above for installation instructions.

+Moreover, the setup script used here is specific to our Colab deployment.
+DO NOT ATTEMPT TO RUN THIS SETUP SCRIPT OR NOTEBOOK LOCALLY!

 ## Licensing